-How I implemented WebSocket with AWS Lambda and API Gateway
+How I implemented WebSocket API Gateway with AWS Lambda

 AWS Lambda is known for its scalability and ease of use.
 However, it is also known for its limitation – the maximum duration of 15 minutes.
 That’s why, most of the time, it is connected with HTTP API.
 What if I told you that you can build WebSocket-related systems with AWS Lambda?
 Heresy!
 Let me tell you a story of a simple system that we migrated from DigitalOcean droplet to AWS Lambda.
 A system where WebSocket is a necessity.
 So here’s how I implemented WebSocket with AWS Lambda and API Gateway.